yangwu91/r2g.alpha/README.md

 ##### 3. Google Chrome web browser with ChromeDriver

-First, please install [Google Chrome web browser](https://www.google.com/chrome/).
-Second, please download the corresponding version of [ChromeDriver](https://chromedriver.chromium.org/downloads).
+Install [Google Chrome web browser](https://www.google.com/chrome/) and then download the corresponding version of [ChromeDriver](https://chromedriver.chromium.org/downloads).

 Or, you can simply run [selenium/standalone-chrome](https://github.com/SeleniumHQ/docker-selenium/tree/trunk/StandaloneChrome) Docker image in background (make sure you have the permission to bind the 4444 port on local host):